netham45/screamrouter/readme.md

 Each Source holds information for the source IP, volume, and the Source name.

 ![Screenshot of Add Source Dialog](/images/AddSource.png)

+### PulseAudio

+PulseAudio can send to ScreamRouter over RTP.
+The RTP recevier needs a set MTU size to match Scream's packet size.
+The following command will send the Dummy source to a ScreamRouter Receiver:

+    pactl load-module module-rtp-send format=s16le source=auto_null.monitor destination=<ScreamRouter Receiver> port=40000 mtu=1164

+Currently the RTP receiver assumes 16-bit 44100kHz audio with 1152 bytes of PCM in the payload.

 ### Sink Groups